ca0v/aws-lab/README.md

     An error occurred (AccessDenied) when calling the StartDBInstance operation: User: arn:aws:iam::255691332024:user/corey_01 is not authorized to perform: rds:StartDBInstance on resource: arn:aws:rds:us-east-1:255691332024:db:database-1 because no identity-based policy allows the rds:StartDBInstance action

-I was able to resolve the "no identity-based policy allows the rds:StartDBInstance action" error by adding modifying the IAM user's policy to include the following,
+I was able to resolve the "no identity-based policy allows the rds:StartDBInstance action" error by giving user full access to RDS.

-    {
-        "Sid": "VisualEditor0",
-        "Effect": "Allow",
-        "Action": [
-            "rds:StartDBInstance",
-            "rds:StopDBInstance"
-        ],
-        "Resource": "arn:aws:rds:us-east-1:255691332024:db:database-1"
-    }

 I did this by doing the following:

 * Go to the IAM console
 * Click on the user